Red Wing to New Orleans (16 nights / 17 Days)

 - One night pre-cruise stay at the Hilton New Orleans Riverside Hotel including Full American Breakfast

-- Fifteen one nights luxury cruise on board the American Queen including all meals, drinks with dinner (wine and beer), complimentary coffees, bottled water and soft drinks included throughout the voyage
+- Fifteen nights luxury cruise on board the American Queen including all meals, drinks with dinner (wine and beer), complimentary coffees, bottled water and soft drinks included throughout the voyage

 - On board 'showboat' entertainment each evening and daily lectures from the resident Riverlorians relevant to the themed cruise and history of the river

-- American Queen Premium Excursion and complimentary shore excursions in each Port on the 'Hop On Hop Off' coaches
+- One Premium Excursion and complimentary shore excursions in each Port on the 'Hop On Hop Off' coaches

 - Transfers to and from airports and shared transfer from hotel to boat

 - All Port Charges